 While we describe ourselves as a new creative hub, The Rights Studio is, in fact, an invitation.
 An invitation into a new way of thinking and doing, one which begins with questioning everything we take for granted.
 In particular, how we contribute – or think we contribute – to a better world.
 We will not have all the answers, but we want to ask better questions.

 We don’t want to add to the noise and antagonism that we see permeating so many spaces and want this to be a space for new thinking and new conversations.
 In doing so we seek to approach rights and art by questioning current approaches to these fields and questioning them on themselves.
-We aspire to perfect the art of questioning.
+We aspire to perfect the art of questioning and to learn to live the questions.
 You can read more about our love for questions in our illustrated journal.

 As a studio born at the Children’s Rights International Network, our thinking departs from children’s rights but extends to all rights in general.
 Children’s rights are human rights, and human rights are unattainable if we are unable to protect our planet, this is as simple as it should be.
 However, it’s rarely understood or advocated in this way, at least not consistently.